 Also, the remote environment has evolved using proprietary solutions, with multiple participants and use cases increasing the complexity associated with technology integration, as independent merchant integration is required to facilitate the exchange of payment data.

-EMVCo’s work in this area therefore aims to improve remote transaction security by offering a global and interoperable technical framework and specification upon which SRC systems can be built to improve security, simplify merchant integration and enable a consistent consumer experience for remote payments.
+EMVCo’s work in this area therefore aims to improve remote transaction security by offering a global and interoperable technical framework and specification upon which SRC systems can be built to improve security, simplify merchant integration, enhance scalability and enable a consistent consumer experience when conducting remote payments.

 Q: Why is EMVCo working in this area?

-A: The EMV® Chip Specifications have proven successful in limiting fraud at the physical point-of-sale, and EMV® SRC aims to deliver comparable levels of security, interoperability and convenience to increase confidence across the remote environment.
+A: The EMV® Chip Specifications have proven successful in limiting fraud at the physical point-of-sale, and EMV® SRC aims to deliver comparable levels of security, interoperability and convenience to enhance the remote environment.

-EMVCo has the strategic breadth, industry knowledge, and technical depth to develop and maintain frameworks and specifications for digital card payments.
+EMVCo has the strategic breadth, industry knowledge, and technical depth to develop and maintain frameworks and specifications that can help support secure digital card payments.

 In addition to EMVCo’s expertise, the global technical body has an organisational structure that enables collaboration within the payments community, and a well-established track record of technical specification delivery.
 EMVCo is dedicated to developing globally interoperable specifications as the payment industry continues to evolve.